Inside a layer of bone which is only a few millimetres thick in places lived a thinking brain, the mind of a person like us.

 Much of my work is connected with the idea that humans are an integral part of the natural world and have no claim for any separate status.
 It is our current ‘disconnectedness’ from nature that is at the heart of so many of our current problems as a species.

 The skull I obtained is a mystery.
-I only know it belonged to a mature woman who probably died at least sixty years ago.
+I have been told by the person who gave it to me it probably belonged to a mature woman who probably died at least sixty years ago.

 This beautiful structure was part of a living organism and I make my work to honour her previous life force and not to commemorate or celebrate her death.
 I am also trying to do justice to the life forces of all the other biological material I have used in the work.

-To make ‘Sacred’ I removed the cranium and installed the facial bones in my own interpretation of a reliquary box or a cista mystica (a sacred casket) made from recycled timber (with the help of Global Wood Rework).
+To make ‘Sacred’ I installed the skull in a reliquary box or a cista mystica (a sacred casket) made from recycled timber (with the help of Global Wood Rework).
 I designed the piece so that the skull’s face resembles the corolla of a large flower.
 The ‘petals’ are made from dried cup sponges(see above) This is a particularly lovely species of sponge which dries out like thick cardboard.
 I obtained these rare specimens from a beach at Ngawi in the Wairarapa.
 The other bones and teeth come from cows, sheep,wild pig and ostriches sourced from farms in the lower South Island.

 If I hadn’t made this piece both the human skull and the other material would probably been lost to our view entirely.
 I hope that by preserving these artefacts and bringing them a new life inside a home or a gallery or the internet I am extending them both honour and respect.
 That is certainly my intent.